tnelson/Forge/docs/index.md

 ## Thanks

-We are grateful for support from the U.S. National Science foundation and Brown University.
+We are grateful for support from the U.S. National Science Foundation and Brown University.